jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 Take note that I said through "inaction or indolence" and "worse than who you were when you started dating."
 Life is full of ups and downs.
 Sometimes, you get laid off, or work becomes so busy that you can't make it to the gym.
 You might mess up and have too much to drink or lose your temper.
 Shit happens, and part of a relationship is being there for a person when it does.

 That says nothing about the things that happen beyond your control.
 My wife knows that I like her hair long, and she once asked me if I'd leave if she went through chemotherapy and lost her hair.
 I couldn't imagine doing such a thing, as it was no fault of her own.
-Knowing what I like, it'd be a different story if she decided to lop it all off.&nbsp;
+Knowing what I like, it'd be a different story if she decided to lop it all off.

 It's a major problem when a person enters a relationship one day, and then, for no reason, they start regressing.
 You can't get with someone who plays video games all day and doesn't work out and then get pissed when, three years into the relationship, he would rather play Playstation 5 than take a hike with you.

 Yes, sometimes people change.
-However, getting into a relationship based on "hope" and "potential" will make everyone frustrated if neither is fulfilled.&nbsp;
+However, getting into a relationship based on "hope" and "potential" will make everyone frustrated if neither is fulfilled.

 ## Managing expectations and trade-offs

 Understand that everything is a trade-off.
 You can have anything.
 You just can't have everything.
 It's important to be honest with yourself about traits that are important to you.
 And let's simplify traits down to something easy to work with but still accurate enough to make useful predictions.

 Physical attraction, emotional stability, functional intelligence.
 While we'd like to get someone who rates highly for our personal preferences in all categories, it's better to assume that you can't get everything.
 In the worst-case scenario, you're not disappointed.
-In the best case, you're pleasantly surprised.&nbsp;
+In the best case, you're pleasantly surprised.

 Instead, you'll have to pick two things that are important to you.
-Rank them like this:&nbsp;
+Rank them like this:

 * **One that is necessary**.
-Imagine your ideal partner can only have one trait of those three.&nbsp;
+Imagine your ideal partner can only have one trait of those three.
 * **One that is sufficient.** This is a requirement, but you’re willing to take less of it if you get more of the first category.
-* **One that you’re willing to go without.** It most likely won’t be this way, but lower expectations are the secret to happiness.&nbsp;
+* **One that you’re willing to go without.** It most likely won’t be this way, but lower expectations are the secret to happiness.

 It's not my place to tell you which one you should prioritize.
 Every person is different and wants different things in a relationship.
 However, keep in mind that each configuration has pros and cons.